dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 ## Learning objectives for this session

-1. Identify when to use categories vs. a flat structure
+1. Review the sharing concept
-2. Identify when to apply attributes to a dataset
+2. Explain the link between sharing, user roles and user groups
-3. Identify the different data set types
+3. Describe the difference between metadata and data sharing
-4. Describe the impact of outputs on data set design
+4. Identify the aggregate metadata that can be shared
-5. Discuss translation principles
+5. Describe the concepts of category option and dataset sharing
-6. Create section based data sets
+6. Apply category option and dataset sharing to your own metadata

 ## Time Requirements